YolgeSanchez/student_selector_project/README.md

 ### Installation
 1. Clone this repository
-2. Ensure all required NuGet packages are installed
+2. Ensure all required NuGet packages are installed using `dotnet restore`
 3. Run the application using `dotnet run`

 ### Usage